Our photographer has just sent over the latest images of the house conversion we completed in Leicester at the end of last year.

 Being the absolute perfectionist he is, the photographer really wanted to wait until the weather improved before taking his final shots.
 He knows what he’s doing and, yet again, the results are cracking.

-This conventional 1960’s house in the the center of Leicester was just an ordinary looking home when the client purchased it and whilst the client didn’t want ‘different for differents sake’ they did want a much needed contemporary make over.
+This conventional 1960’s house in the center of Leicester was just an ordinary-looking home when the client purchased it and whilst the client didn’t want ‘different for different sake’ they did want a much-needed contemporary make over.

 The brief required a new roof, loft conversion, rear extension, new porch, full refurbishment, improved services throughout, landscaping and a striking new exterior.
 Walters Architects kept to the original form and replaced the traditional materials with more contemporary elements and a monochrome colour palette.
 The client and the practice are very pleased with the results.